What are some problems blockchain technology solves?

 However, if you are someone who is unfamiliar with the concept or are only aware of the basics, you might be wondering, “What is so special about blockchain?
 What exactly can it do for me?”
-Neither question can be answered with just a basic definition; there are layers to this concept that are what make blockchain the revolutionary digital apparatus it is.
+Neither question is easy to answer with just a basic definition; there are layers to this concept that are what make blockchain the revolutionary digital apparatus it is.

 What is blockchain?

 Before we get into clarifying blockchain’s benefits, it is only fitting – and appropriate – that we first explain what blockchain technology is.
-At its core, blockchain is a system of transactions that are made with cryptocurrency and are maintained throughout a series of computers that are connected together in a peer network.
-Getting down to the quintessence, it is a list of records (the titular “blocks”) that are linked with cryptography.
-A whole community of users can control how the information distributed is updated and adjusted.
+At its core, blockchain is a system of cryptocurrency transactions.
+Its maintenance is in the hands of a series of computers that connect through a peer network.
+Getting down to the quintessence, it is a list of records (the titular “blocks”) that link with cryptography.
+A whole community of users can control the distribution of the information, as well as its updates and adjustments.

 As this is a decentralized system, there is no need to involve a third party or middlemen with the transaction processes.
 While on the surface this may appear to be a risky structure, it actually provides the users with a sense of reliability and authenticity.

-One of the technologies that birthed blockchain back in 2008 is called ‘Private Key Cryptography.’
+One of the technologies responsible for creating blockchain back in 2008 is ‘Private Key Cryptography.’
 In blockchain, there are two types of keys: a public key and a private key.
 The public key is how others identify you and also represents your wallet address, and the private key is what allows you to digitally authorize various actions (transfers, withdrawals, etc.) based on your public key.
 Both of these components combined to give you a digital signature.